robitron/Sapphire/README.md

 # Credits
 Sapphire is based on EARL and JFRED by Paco Xander Nathan ( https://github.com/ceteri ) and Robby Glen Garner.
+EARL is a product of Institute of Mimetic Sciences, Inc.

 # Usage
 Java sapphire, the main program.